Phenomenal-Cat/NewAtlantis/source/index.rst

     :width: 20%
     :align: right

   **New Atlantis Laboratories** takes its name from the `1626 utopian novel <https://en.wikipedia.org/wiki/New_Atlantis>`_ by Sir Francis Bacon, in which he described a fictitious island where people held attitudes towards the free and open dissemination of knowledge that we refer to today as `'open science' <https://en.wikipedia.org/wiki/Open_science>`_.
 The goal of **New Atlantis Laboratories** is to make a range of niche digital tools developed for specific applications within behavioural neuroscience research publicly available to the research community.
-In addition to software tools this includes hardware designs released under permissive open-source licenses that allow commercial enterprises to acquire, develop, fabricate and retail these designs.
+In addition to software tools this includes hardware designs released under permissive, open-source licenses (`CC BY-SA 4.0 <https://creativecommons.org/licenses/by-sa/4.0/>`) that allow commercial enterprises to acquire, develop, fabricate and retail these designs, *provided they share* any changes or improvements they make under the same license.

   .. image:: _images/Icons/osi_button.png